-Reticulum stores all information that it needs to function in a single file-system directory.
-When Reticulum is started, it will look for a valid configuration directory in the following places:

-- /etc/reticulum

-- ~/.config/reticulum

-- ~/.reticulum

-If no existing configuration directory is found, the directory ~/.reticulum is created, and the default configuration will be automatically created here.
-You can move it to one of the other locations if you wish.

-It is also possible to use completely arbitrary configuration directories by specifying the relevant command-line parameters when running Reticulum-based programs.
-You can also run multiple separate Reticulum instances on the same physical system, either in isolation from each other, or connected together.
+A Reticulum stores all information that it needs to function in a single file- system directory.
+By default, this directory is ~/.config/reticulum, but you can use any directory you wish.
+You can also run multiple separate Reticulum instances on the same physical system, in complete isolation from each other, or connected together.